 Einat Brill Almon, Ph.D.
 Dr. Brill Almon joined Protalix Ltd. on December 19, 2004 as its Vice President, Product Development, pursuant to an employment agreement effective on December 19, 2004 by and between Protalix Ltd. and Dr. Brill Almon, and currently serves as our Senior Vice President, Product Development.
 Pursuant to the employment agreement, her current monthly base salary is NIS 73,500 per month (approximately \$19,240).
 She is also entitled to certain specified bonuses in the event that Protalix achieves certain specified clinical development milestones within specified timelines.
 In connection with the employment agreement, Protalix agreed to grant to Dr. Brill Almon options to purchase 7,919 ordinary shares of Protalix Ltd. at exercise prices equal to \$24.36 and \$59.40 per share, which we assumed as options to purchase 483,701 shares of our common stock at \$0.40 and \$0.97 per share.
 The options vest over four years.
-In addition, in 2008 we granted to Dr. Brill Almon an option to purchase 311,272 shares of our common stock at an exercise price equal to \$5.00 per share.
+In addition, in 2008 we granted to Dr. Brill Almon an option to purchase 311,272 shares of our common stock at an exercise price equal to \$2.00 per share.
 The option vests variably over a five-year period that commenced on January 1, 2008.
-In 2009, we granted to Dr. Brill Almon an option to purchase 50,000 shares of our common stock at an exercise price equal to \$2.65 per share.
+In 2009, we granted to Dr. Brill Almon an option to purchase 50,000 shares of our common stock at an exercise price equal to \$2.05 per share.
+Almon an option to purchase 130,000 shares of our common stock at an exercise price equal to \$2.06 per share after price equal to \$2.05 per share.
 As of December 31, 2009, all of those options had fully vested.
-In 2010, we granted Dr. Almon an option to purchase 130,000 shares of our common stock at an exercise price equal to \$6.90 per share, which option vests quarterly over a three-year period commencing upon FDA approval of taliglucerase alfa, if at all.
-The employment agreement is terminable by either party on 60 days' written notice for any reason and we may terminate the agreement for cause without notice.
-Dr. Brill Almon is entitled to be insured by Protalix Ltd. under a Manager's Policy in lieu of severance, company contributions towards vocational studies, annual recreational allowances, a company car and a company phone at up to NIS 1,000 per m
+In 2010, we granted Dr. Almon an option to purchase 130,000 shares of our common stock at an exercise price equal to 6 days' written notice for any reason and we may terminate the agreement for cause without notice.
+Dr. Brill Almon is entitled to be insured by Protalix Ltd. under a Manager's Policy in lieu of severance, company contributions towards vocational studies, annual recreational allowances, a company car and a company phone at up to NIS 1,000 per month.
+Dr. Brill Almon is entitled to 28 workin